wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 Answer the following questions:

-**[A.2.q3.1]** For the DAG below, where each task has an execution time in seconds on a core of some computer, give the number of levels, the width, and the length of the critical path in seconds.
+**[A.2.q3.1]** For the DAG below, where each task has an execution time in seconds on a core of some computer, give the number of levels, the maximum level width, and the length of the critical path in seconds.

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/question_dag_1.svg">Question DAG</object>